 5. Operation and maintenance of the scheme is the responsibility of the village panchayats / Zilla Parishads.
 For this purpose the village Panchayats / Zilla Parishads raises funds by levying water tax and from its own resources.
 The "Maintenance & Repairs fund" created by Government at the district level is being operated by the respective Zilha Parishad.
 Every Zilha Parishad is required to credit 20% of its income in this fund every year.
-In addition from 2000-2001 15% of the budgeted provision under Rural Water Supply & 15% to total allocation to be received from Central Government under A.R.W.S.P. is provided by the State Government to the Zilha Parishad for this fund 35% of the grants against land revenue and general and private water cess in respect of the water schemes are to be credited.
+In addition from 2000-2001 15% of the budgeted provision under Rural Water Supply & 15% to total allocation to be received from Central Government under

+A.R.W.S.P. is provided by the State Government to the Zilha Parishad for this fund.
+Also at village level a separate "Village Water Supply Fund" has been created in each Village Panchayat.
+In this fund 35% of the grants against land revenue and general and private water cess in respect of the water schemes are to be credited.
 However, as per new guidelines of Government of India 100% expenditure on Maintenance & Repairs of Water Supply Scheme has to be borne by the beneficiaries.
 In addition, the State Government reimburses 50% of the expenditure incurred on account of electric charges and on TCL powder, required for purification of water by the Gram Panchayat / Zilha Parishad in respect Water Supply Schemes.

-6. According to the survey conducted during 2003-04, 47043 Villages/Wadis are found.
+- 6. According to the survey conducted during 2003-04, 47043 Villages/Wadis are found.
 Out of these 21,387 villages /wadis are to be tackled through Minimum Need Programme.
 ARWSP, Swarjaldhara Scheme and External Aided Projects.
 Excluding 25,656 Villages/Wadis are yet to be tackled.
 Total fund of Rs.
-6801.88 lakh is necessary up to 2016-2017 for all the 47,043 villages/wadis.

-7. State Government has accepted the guidelines of Government of India, norms for selection of Villages / Habitations and priority for coverage of Villages / Habitations as follows.

-(A) Norms for selection of Villages/Habitations.

-- 1. Villages/Habitants not having water sources within 1.6 Km. distance in plain area and 100 meters distance in hilly area. - 2.
+6801.88 lakh is necessary up to 2017-18 for all the 47,043 villages/wadis. - 7.
+State Government has accepted the guidelines of Government of India, norms for selection of Villages / Habitations and priority for coverage of Villages / Habitations as follows. - (A) Norms for selection of Villages/Habitations. - 1.
+Villages/Habitants not having water sources within 1.6 Km. distance in plain area and 100 meters distance in hilly area. - 2.
 Villages/Habitations having water source but contaminated by excess salinity, iron, fluoride, arsenic or other toxic elements or biologically contaminated source. - 3.
-Villages/Habitations having availability of safe drinking water however not as per norms (less than 40 lpcd)

-(B) Priority for coverage of Villages/Habitations:-

-- 1. Villages/Habitations exclusively inhabited by SC/ST or having larger SC/ST population as enumerated in the Status Report of 1994 (Survey) and re- surveyed in 1996-97. - 2.
-Coverage of Villages/Habitations getting contaminated, toxic water to be covered first and rest later. - 3.
-Villages/Habitants receiving less than 40 lpcd water to be brought to level of 40 lpcd. - Coverage of schools / anganwadies without drinking water facility.
+Villages/Habitations having availability of safe drinking water however not as per norms (less than 40 lpcd) - (B) Priority for coverage of Villages/Habitations:- - 1.
+Villages/Habitations exclusively inhabited by SC/ST or having larger SC/ST population as enumerated in the Status Report of 1994 (Survey) and re-surveyed in 1996-97. - 2.
+Coverage of Villages/Habitations getting contaminated, toxic water to be covered first and rest later. - Villages/Habitants receiving less than 40 lpcd water to be brought to level of 40 lpcd.
+Coverage of schools / anganwadies without drinking water facility.

-Total outlay of Rs.
-6801.88 lakhs has been provided for the villages / wadis in the Tribal areas for the year 2016-2017.
+Total outlay of Rs.6686.30 lakhs has been provided for the villages/wadis in the Tribal areas for the year 2018-19.